04-aditya/Info-Dashboard-Template/README.md

 # A Basic Information Dashboard Template

 This project is an attempt to make a basic template of a dashboard design to showcase various informations through tabs.
-This template includes Material UI components, and the navigation is done through react-router-dom.
+This template includes Material UI components, and the navigation is done through react-router-dom.\
+\
+It includes data about several professional profiles (eg. Github and LinkedIn profiles).\
+All profile references can be found in the [LinksandUsernames.ts](src/LinksandUsernames.ts) file and can be changed to show relevant data to you.

 ## Pre-requisites